Luosanj/epcotv2_tutorial/docs/source/index.rst

 Contents
 --------

-The installation and usage of EPCOT v2 are described in `Installation` and `Tutorials` section.
+The installation and usage of EPCOT v2 are described in "Installation" and "Tutorials" section.

 .. toctree::
    :maxdepth: 2